What should I wear for a trial class?

 Is there parking at the club?

-There is a car park at the Redhill Dojo and Horley Dojo that can be used for students partaking in a lesson and for parents dropping off and picking up children.
+There is a car park at the Redhill Dojo that can be used for students partaking in a lesson and for parents dropping off and picking up children.
 For the Caterham Dojo and the Brockham Dojo there is street parking located outside the venues, please be considerate to the neighbours!

 How do I book a Free Trial?